-So what’s the problem with a Honda lawn mower that moves slowly?
-The problem is a slack drive cable, adjusting the tension will fix it.
+So, what’s the problem with a Honda lawn mower that moves slowly?
+A slow-moving Honda mower is commonly caused by a slack drive cable.
+Adjusting the tension will fix it.

 Other possible causes include:

 Don’t concern yourself with these other possible causes just yet.
 They are less likely.
 We’ll get to the most likely cause, adjusting the drive cable tension.

 Self Drive Types

 The Honda self-propel system is good, but like all mechanical equipment, it needs maintenance.
 Diagnosing a drive system incorrectly is an expensive mistake.
 A new Honda transaxle will cost several hundred dollars, so we’ll avoid jumping the gun.